richardokonicha/vue-todo-app/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).
 # vue-todo-app
-This is part of a youtube vue crash course
+This is a todo app written with vue framework
+- Allows users add todos
+- check todos as done
+- And Delete todos
+Just something to play around with.
 ###